MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SupplyPlanning/planning-how-to-reserve-items-for-production-components.md

 ---
-    title: How to: Reserve Items for Production Components | Microsoft Docs
+    title: How to Reserve Items for Production Components | Microsoft Docs
     description: You can reserve items for production orders.
 You have to distinguish between reserving for production order lines, meaning the parent item, and reserving for production order components.
     services: project-madeira
     documentationcenter: ''